hoffms/docs/README.md

 - Guides have three parts:
     1. An **introduction** that explains the concept that the piece of code implements and a summary of what the guide will cover and result in.
     2. A step-by-step **walkthrough** of each line of the example code
-    3. An **output** or end state that users can test against what they’re seeing to know if they implemented correctly
+    3. An **output** or end state that users can test against what they're seeing to know if they implemented correctly
 - Guides do not show source code snippets that should not be included in the example (IE using snippets from a source contract to explain how to integrate with it).
 If a guide needs to reference an external piece of code it should link to the source code or technical reference.
 - We keep Links and References ***only at the bottom*** of pages and reference them using footnotes to **keep distractions at a minimum**
 - Our goal is to have the developer build something within **10 minutes per guide** but also provide the option for a deep dive by providing references to extra content.